mugun-than/Attendance-mobile-application/README.md

 # Attendance-mobile-application
 An attendance application for mobile platforms using python.
+This is an application that keeps track of daily attendance by scanning QR code using the mobile platforms.
+Key features are that it will send an SMS regarding the students attendance to their parents and the admin could be able to get a daily report via e-mail.
+This application is developed using python programming language for the basic functionalities, kivy for the platform independancy and user interface and SQLite for the database.